Contact info: Roy Wilson (631) 831-3992

 Mechanicsville, PA (610) 769-4600

 As you have heard, after 29 years the Rodeo Bar closed at the end of July, 2014.
-For the past five years this was the only continuous Rockabilly Saturday Night series in NYC.
+For many years this was the only continuous Rockabilly Saturday Night series in NYC.
 Thank you for not accepting the embarrassing cheap imitations.
 Past shows included Deke Dickerson, the Belmont Playboys, Wayne Hancock, Rosie Flores, the Lone Sharks, the Buzzards, Screaming Rebel Angels, Eddie Clendening, Sean K. Preston, Pep Torres, the Lustre Kings...

 Thank you to the Rodeo Bar for their many years of support.
 We did this every Saturday for five years!
 Thank you to my partner in crime, Jack Grace.